 Skip to main content

-Integrate Astra Trident
+Integrate Trident

 Contributors juliantap netapp-aruldeepa calcobia netapp-rlithman

-To integrate Astra Trident, the following design and architectural elements require integration: driver selection and deployment, storage class design, virtual pool design, Persistent Volume Claim (PVC) impacts on storage provisioning, volume operations, and OpenShift services deployment using Astra Trident.
+To integrate Trident, the following design and architectural elements require integration: driver selection and deployment, storage class design, virtual pool design, Persistent Volume Claim (PVC) impacts on storage provisioning, volume operations, and OpenShift services deployment using Trident.

 Driver selection and deployment